mskhc/dev1/content/en/blog/_posts/2024-10-15-cpumanager-static-policy-strict-cpu-reservation.md

 ...
 ```

-When `strict-cpu-reservation` is disabled:
+When `strict-cpu-reservation` is not set or set to false:
 ```console
 # cat /var/lib/kubelet/cpu_manager_state
 {"policyName":"static","defaultCpuSet":"0-63","checksum":1058907510}
 ```

-When `strict-cpu-reservation` is enabled:
+When `strict-cpu-reservation` is set to true:
 ```console
 # cat /var/lib/kubelet/cpu_manager_state
 {"policyName":"static","defaultCpuSet":"2-15,17-31,34-47,49-63","checksum":4141502832}